ANZCOR Guidelines

 • A general practitioner or urgent care medical centre

-• A hospital emergency department
+• A hospital emergency department.

 • Some poisons have specific antidotes.
 With some exceptions these are rarely used outside of a hospital.
 However, accurate identification of the poison will help treatment.
 If there are packets or bottles, they should be secured and go with the person to hospital.